firoorg/firo/doc/init.md

 4d) CentOS

-Copy bitcoind.init to /etc/init.d/bitcoind.
-Test by running `service bitcoind start`.
+Copy zcoind.init to /etc/init.d/zcoind.
+Test by running `service zcoind start`.

 Using this script, you can adjust the path and flags to the bitcoind program by setting the BITCOIND and FLAGS environment variables in the file